 As those of us in the North endure the coldest and darkest days of the year, everything seems to shut down.
 Some of this is a good thing – the holiday season brings with it plenty of time away from work and school.
 But some of it is rubbish as well – I am seeing drastically fewer bikers and walkers out there, and parents are even driving their kids to school to protect them from my area’s not-very-punishing winter.

 Last month, a friend of mine reported his total biking miles to commemorate “the end of the biking season”, as if there were some imaginary and tragic season when we had to stop using our bikes.
-And at the risk of causing a domestic dispute, my own wife has started using the climate controlled motorized throne for her weekly grocery run, despite the fact that we live only 1.5 miles from the grocery store.
+And at the risk of causing a domestic dispute, I must admit I am dismayed to notice that my own wife has started using the climate controlled motorized throne for her weekly grocery run, despite the fact that we live only a mile from the grocery store.
 Even YOU might find yourself spending more time indoors in the winter, taking shelter from the discomfort that lurks outside.

 Beware of this tendency, for it is a perfect example of Bullshit Lifestyle Creep.
 You experience discomfort or inconvenience, and your efficient but misguided survival mechanisms kick in, gently nudging you to avoid the discomfort.
 You stay cozy inside, knitting on the couch or watching a quality series on Netflix, and the winter passes safely by outside your window.
 And you miss all the benefits she has to offer.